-- Integrate a travel survey within the ticket booking process. - Continue to collect figures for visitor numbers/tickets sold and enter this data into the IG Tools to allow per visitor relative comparisons of your carbon footprint.
+- Integrate a travel survey within the ticket booking process to develop an understanding of audience travel. - Continue to collect figures for visitor numbers/tickets sold and enter this data into the IG Tools to allow per visitor relative comparisons of your carbon footprint.